-Christians should make choices that guard against the temptation to lean on someone other than the spouse God has given to them.
+Christians should guard against the temptation to lean on someone other than the spouse God has given to them.
 Here are some wise choices:

 1. Do not spend time alone with anyone of the opposite gender, especially someone you are attracted to.

-2. Do not spend more time with another person than your spouse.
+2. Do not spend more time with another person than you do with your spouse.

-3. Do not share intimate details of life with anyone before sharing it with your spouse.
+3. Do not share intimate details of your life with anyone before sharing it with your spouse.

 4. Live transparently.
-Do everything as if your spouse is present.
+Do everything as if your spouse were present.

 5. Devote personal time to prayer and Bible study.
-Ask God to put a hedge around your marriage.
+Ask God to put a hedge around your marriage (Job 1:10).

 6. Maintain a pure thought life.
 Do not entertain fantasies about other people.

-7. Plan time with your spouse on a daily, weekly, and monthly basis and use those times to build emotional closeness between you.
+7. Plan time with your spouse on a daily, weekly, and monthly basis and use those times to build emotional closeness.

 All of these choices will help Christians to identify weak areas and avoid the temptation of an emotional affair.